oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 dotnet dev-certs https --trust
 ```

-Now we can run the container with HTTPS using the below command.
-We will use the certificate we created above and mount it as a volume.
+Now you can run the container with HTTPS using the below command.
+You will use the certificate you created above and mount it as a volume.

 ```bash
 # macOS/Linux